If Walls Could Talk

 A new documentary by Roland Keates

-A documentary about the hidden stories of Dry Stone Walling in Derbyshire.
+A historic documentary about the hidden stories of Dry Stone Walling in Derbyshire.

 With the cooperation of National Drystone Walling Association of Great Britain especially Derbyshire Branch members, National Stone Centre, Wirksworth Eco Centre and together with highly able, dedicated and same-minded team, I am now ready to promote the showing of the documentary.